Timelapse

 -5

-Move F. The object of the puzzle is to light up each of 22 positions on the double pyramid, while using the moves indicated by the skulls.
-This problem would be extremely difficult to solve without the aid of a computer (and several hours of CPU time); fortunately, a solution was seen on the codex page.
-Click on the left (positive) and right (negative) skulls in the left-to-right order shown on the codex translation above, and pick up a golden salamander.
-Move B L F. Open the floor hatch and place the golden salamander into its receptacle.
 Move B F12 L F9 L into the lower temple region.
 Pick up the Mayan gene pod.
 After the movie sequence completes, pick up the axe.
 Unfortunately, the green storage unit acts like a counterbalance and since the gene pod and axe have been removed from it, stalactites have lowered from the ceiling blocking your exit.
 You will need to find the correct combination of bones and debris from the floor to place on top of the green storage unit to cause it to be depressed the correct amount, releasing the stalactites and allowing you to leave.
-Of the 256 possibilities, the correct combination of objects is: all four skulls, plus the flat brown piece.
+Of the 256 possibilities, the correct combination of objects is: all four skulls (one of which is behind the axe), plus the flat brown piece in back.

 Move L F9 L F2 to another passageway blocked by stalactites.
 Click on the axe-shaped depression in the wall and listen to the tones.
-If the notes range from 1 (low) at left, to 5 (high) at right, the tunelet played is
+If the notes range from 1 (low) at left, to 5 (high) at right, the tune played is

 5 3 4 2 2 5 5 1

 Move F4 to the tomb.
-You need to get the yellow crystal ball from the hand of the skeleton, but he just doesn't want to let go!
+You need to get the yellow crystal ball from the hand of the skeleton, but it just doesn't want to let go!
 While holding down the mouse key, rapidly move the cursor up and down over the skeleton's hand until you've tugged the ball free (amidst a particularly juicy sound effect).

 Move B R2 F24 to the circular wall design.
 Place the yellow crystal into the center of it.
 After the movie finishes playing, note the two Mayan figures now visible in the wall design.